 Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

-More than 75% of all the websites use HTTPS nowadays.
-Serving content over HTTPS is not only good practice for search engine optimization (SEO), but essential for security reasons, especially for those requests contain sensitive information.
+More than 75% of all websites use HTTPS nowadays.
+Serving content over HTTPS is not only good practice for search engine optimization (SEO), but essential for security reasons, especially for those requests containing sensitive information.

 And with Certificate Authority (CA) like Let’s Encrypt issuing free certificates, it doesn't even cost you a dime.
-However, it is always a pain in the ass to deal with SSL/TLS certificates because it requires manual actions when expired.
+However, it is always a pain in the ass to deal with SSL/TLS certificates because they require manual actions when they expire.

 So how about a hassle-free, one-time-only configuration?